 Once an image is erased, it cannot be recovered.
 Make sure you no longer need the image before erasing it.
 To prevent important images from being erased accidentally, protect them.
-Erasing a WW + 4 L image will erase both the RAW and JPEG images.
+Erasing a

 Erasing a Single Image

 Play back the image to be erased.